FilipNest/filter/readme.md

 * Git clone or download this.
 * Run `npm install`
+* Run `node start.js`

+### The config file

+Put in a file called `config.json` and in it (JSON format) put the following options if you want to configure your filters instance:

-* Run `node start.js` (optionally run with a port parameter to specify which port the server should run on e.g `node start.js port=5555`
+* port - which port should filters run on?

-More configuration settings etc are probably going to come soon.
+* secret - a secret key used for signing cookies, if you don't specify this a random one will be created on startup but that means your sessions won't be persistent between server restarts.
+* pageSize - how many messages to show in one page.

 ## Help!